 Repeatability: This course may be repeated for additional credit.

 MSP 4687.
-Recording Industry Practicum.
+Bell Tower Music Record Label Practicum.
 4 Credit Hours.

-An intensive, practical course that involves students in the day-to-day operation of a functioning, commercial record label.
+This is an intensive, practical course that involves students in the day-to-day operation of a functioning, commercial record label.
 Students, working in teams by department, will be responsible for all facets of label operation: talent scouting and development, production, marketing and management of a growing catalogue.
-Work over the course of the semester involves identifying musical acts for the label to feature, producing music recordings for commercial release, and developing and delivering marketing plans, press releases, and other marketing and promotional materials as needed for both current projects and back catalogue.
-To serve those efforts, students will also produce periodic live events, and media content for TV and video streaming.
+Course work over the course of the semester involves identifying musical acts for the label to feature, producing music recordings for commercial release, and developing and delivering marketing plans, press releases, and other marketing and promotional materials as needed for both current projects and back catalogue.
+To serve those efforts, students will also produce recurring live events, and media content for TV and video streaming.
+Note: Prior to Fall 2025, this course was titled "Recording Industry Practicum."

 Class Restrictions: Must be enrolled in one of the following Classes: Junior 60 to 89 Credits, Senior 90 to 119 Credits, Senior/Fifth Year 120+ Credits.